Fire Extinguisher

 Pull the Pin

 First, locate the pin on top of the extinguisher.
 It’s usually secured with a tamper seal.
-Grab the handle and pull the pin straight out.
-This action breaks the seal and allows you to operate the lever.
+On the flip side, grab the handle and pull the pin straight out.
+On top of that, this action breaks the seal and allows you to operate the lever.
 Don’t yank it — a smooth, controlled motion is better.

 Once the pin is removed, hold the extinguisher upright with one hand on the handle and the other on the nozzle or hose.
 Keep your body positioned so you can move quickly if needed — stay low to avoid smoke, and always keep an exit at your back.